Pareto Manifold Learning: Tackling multiple tasks via ensembles of single-task models: Method

 Let \( \paramscapital= ^\top \) be an \( \nummembers\times N \) matrix storing the parameters of all models, \( \bm{W}= ^\top \) be a \( \nummembers\times\numtasks \) matrix storing the task weighting of ensemble members.
 By designing the subspace as a simplex, the objective now becomes:

 where \(\textrm{P}\) is the sampling distribution placed upon the simplex.
-In the case where the ensemble members are single-task predictors (\( \ww \) is one-hot) and the number of tasks coincides with the number of ensemble members \( (\nummembers=\numtasks) \), the matrix of task weightings \( \WW \) is an identity matrix and \autoref{eq:erm-simplex} simplifies to \(\bbE_{(\xx,\yy)\sim \calD} \left[\bbE_{\aa\sim\textrm{P}}\left[ \aa ^\top \bm{L}\left(\yy, \ff\left(\xx;\aa\paramscapital\right) \right)\right]\right] = \bbE_{(\xx,\yy)\sim \calD} \left[\bbE_{\aa\sim\textrm{P}}\left[ \sum_{t=1}^{T} \alpha_t\calL_t \left(\yy, \ff\left(\xx;\sum_{t=1}^T \alpha_t\nnparams{t}\right) \right)\right]\right]\).
+In the case where the ensemble members are single-task predictors (\( \ww \) is one-hot) and the number of tasks coincides with the number of ensemble members \( (\nummembers=\numtasks) \), the matrix of task weightings \( \WW \) is an identity matrix and \autoref{eq:erm-simplex} simplifies to \(\bbE_{(\xx,\yy)\sim \calD} \left[\bbE_{\aa\sim\textrm{P}}\left[ \aa ^\top \bm{L}\left(\ff\left(\xx;\aa\paramscapital\right) , \yy\right)\right]\right] = \bbE_{(\xx,\yy)\sim \calD} \left[\bbE_{\aa\sim\textrm{P}}\left[ \sum_{t=1}^{T} \alpha_t\calL_t \left(\ff\left(\xx;\sum_{t=1}^T \alpha_t\nnparams{t}\right), \yy\right)\right]\right]\).
 By using the same weighting for both the losses and the ensemble interpolation, we explicitly associate models and task losses with a one-to-one correspondence, infusing preference towards one task rather than the other and guiding the learning trajectory to a subspace that encodes such tradeoffs.

-\autoref{algo:full} presents the full training procedure for this ensemble of neural networks, containing modifications discussed in subsequent sections.
-Concretely, at each training step a random \( \aa \) is sampled and the corresponding convex combination of the networks is constructed.
-The batch is forwarded through the constructed network and the vector loss is scalarized by \( \aa \) as well.
-The procedure is repeated \( W \) times at each batch (see \Autoref{sec:multiforward:theory}) and a regularization term penalizing non-Pareto stationary points is added (\Autoref{line:reg multiforward}). \looseness=-1
+\Autoref{algo:full} presents the full training procedure for this ensemble of neural networks, containing modifications discussed in subsequent sections. \Autoref{fig:illustrative} showcases the algorithm in a toy example.
+Consider an ensemble parameterized by \( \bm{\Theta}= ^\top\).
+Concretely, at each training step with inputs \( \mathbf{x} \) and targets \( \mathbf{y} \) a random \( \aa \) is sampled and the corresponding convex combination of the networks is constructed \( \bmth = \aa ^\top \bm{\Theta} \) (\Autoref{line:construct convex hull}).
+This procedure is shown in \Autoref{fig:simplex-graph-ll}.
+The batch is forwarded through the constructed network and the vector loss is scalarized by \( \aa \) as well, as in \Autoref{line:calculate loss}.
+The procedure is repeated \( W \) times at each batch (see \Autoref{sec:algo extensions}) and a regularization term penalizing non-Pareto stationary points is added (\Autoref{line:reg multiforward}).